surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 - <b>Position: </b>you can align the y-axis to left or right side of the chart.

-**Reference Lines** enables the creation of reference lines in a chart.
+<b>Reference Lines:</b> enables the creation of reference lines in a chart.

-- **Name** specify a reference name for specific information on y-axis.
+- <b>Name:</b> specify a reference name for specific information on y-axis.

- - **Type** specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.
+ - <b>Type:</b> specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.

- -  **From & to** specify the reference line for specific range of measure values.
+ -  <b>From & to: </b> specify the reference line for specific range of measure values.

- - **Theme** enables colour for reference line.
+ - <b>Theme:</b> enables color for reference line.

- > **Note:**  Y-Axis is enabled only for Line, Bar and Bubble chart only.
+ > Note:**  Y-Axis is enabled only for Line, Bar and Bubble chart only.

 ## Format